-via Everest Base Camp & Gokyo Lakes
+via EBC & Gokyo Lakes

 P3 - This trip is physically tough.
 Frequent exercise is necessary to prepare properly for this expedition.
 Regular walking mixed with training at the gym to build up endurance and cardiovascular fitness is key.
 Expect to be able to do 8 hour days in hilly and often steep train, carrying a pack of 6-10kg in weight with the occasional extra long day.

 Visit our Grading Information page for a full overview.